Hill sphere: Example and derivation

-A schematic, not-to-scale representation of Hill spheres (as 2D radii) and Roche limits of each body of the Sun-Earth-Moon system.
+A schematic, not-to-scale representation of Hill spheres (as 2D radii) and Roche limits of each body of the Sun–Earth–Moon system.
 The actual Hill radius for the Moon is on the order of 60,000 km (i.e., extending less than one-sixth the distance of the 378,000 km between the Moon and the Earth).

-In the Earth-Sun example, the Earth (5.97e24 kg) orbits the Sun (1.99e30 kg) at a distance of 149.6 million km, or one astronomical unit (AU).
+In the Earth–Sun example, the Earth (5.97e24 kg) orbits the Sun (1.99e30 kg) at a distance of 149.6 million km, or one astronomical unit (AU).
 The Hill sphere for Earth thus extends out to about 1.5 million km (0.01 AU).
 The Moon's orbit, at a distance of 0.384 million km from Earth, is comfortably within the gravitational sphere of influence of Earth and it is therefore not at risk of being pulled into an independent orbit around the Sun.
+The Sun's Hill sphere has an unstable maximum boundary of 230000 AU.

 The earlier eccentricity-ignoring formula can be re-stated as follows: